kubeedge/kubeedge/docs/proposals/device-crd.md

 // Common visitor configurations for bluetooth protocol type VisitorConfigBluetooth struct {
-	// Required: Unique ID of the corresponding operation CharacteristicUUID string `json:"characteristicUuid,omitempty"`
+	// Required: Unique ID of the corresponding operation CharacteristicUUID string `json:"characteristicUUID,omitempty"`
-	//Responsible for converting the data coming from the platform into a form that is understood by the bluetooth device
+	// Responsible for converting the data coming from the platform into a form that is understood by the bluetooth device
 	// For example: "ON":[1], "OFF":[0]
 	//+optional
 	DataWriteToBluetooth map[string][]byte `json:"dataWrite,omitempty"`